Raphael2b3/MyNetwork/README.md

 1. Cloud saved Contacts,
 2. Quick Contact exchange via bluetooth wifi or QR
 3. lightweight, not as overloaded as LinkedIn
+4. Custom Import Export for Excel and more

 ## node.js, Svelte, capacitor